usdoj-crt/beta-ada/_pages/law-and-regs/title-iii-regulations.md

  noted that at large, multi-auditorium complexes, not all auditoriums are simultaneously in use at all times.
 Thus, these commenters asserted that average movie attendance during weekend hours, not the number of theater seats, most accurately predicts anticipated demand for captioning devices.

- <p>Some commenters maintained that the Department's proposed
- scoping requirements significantly overestimated the need for captioning devices because the percentage of persons in the population who have difficulty hearing does not reflect those who will actually benefit from or use the
+Some commenters maintained that the Department's proposed scoping requirements significantly overestimated the need for captioning devices because the percentage of persons in the population who have difficulty hearing does not reflect those who will actually benefit from or use the